-The law governing the contractual and non-contractual obligations arising out of and in connection with a particular contract is, as a matter of English law, ascertained pursuant to Regulation (EC) No. 593/2008 on the Law Applicable to Contractual Obligations (Rome I) or Regulation (EC) No. 864/2007 on the Law Applicable to Non-Contractual Obligations (Rome II).
+Prior to Brexit, the law governing contractual and non-contractual obligations arising out of and in connection with a particular contract was, as a matter of English law, ascertained pursuant to Regulation (EC) No. 593/2008 on the Law Applicable to Contractual Obligations (Rome I) or Regulation (EC) No. 864/2007 on the Law Applicable to Non-Contractual Obligations (Rome II).
 Both of those pieces of legislation were retained as part of English law following Brexit (by the Law Applicable to Contractual Obligations and Non-Contractual Obligations (Amendment etc.) (EU Exit) Regulations 2019) such that, in essence, the Rome I and Rome II Regulations provide a governing law playbook of near universal application in the context of claims in the English courts.

 In very broad terms, both the Rome I and Rome II Regulations (as retained in English law) allow parties to choose freely the law applicable to their contractual obligations and their non-contractual obligations.
 Where no choice is made, contractual obligations are generally governed by the law of the country where the party required to effect the characteristic performance of the contact has their habitual residence and non-contractual obligations are generally governed by the law of the country in which damage occurs.

 As to jurisdiction, in the context of the leveraged finance market in England and Wales, disputes between the parties are typically referred to the courts.
 Whether a court has jurisdiction can be decided by the courts themselves, although contracting parties almost always include a jurisdiction clause in their agreement that allows them to choose which court has jurisdiction (and such provisions will be given effect by the English courts).

 There are three principal types of jurisdiction clauses: